Enroll in Credit Repair & Financial Coaching TODAY

 - However, a creditor may still try to sue you in court, garnish your wages or take other action to collect the amount owed

-- If an unpaid debt is deleted from your credit report, it may still be reported in other systems for mortgages, government loans and other types of lending
+- If an unpaid debt is deleted from your credit report, it may still be reported for mortgages, government loans and other types of lending